 Federal Pell Grants are awarded to students with financial need as determined by the filing of the FAFSA and the federal needs formula.
 If eligible, the amount of a Federal Pell Grant depends on enrollment status (full-time or part-time) and whether attendance is for a full academic year or less.
 Minimum and Maximum amounts can change each Financial Aid Year.
-For more detailed information you can go to the following website: www. studentaid.ed.gov and click on Types of Aid.
+For more detailed information go to the following website: www.studentaid. ed.gov and click on Types of Aid.

 Pell Grants have a Lifetime Eligibility Limit (LEU).
 If a student has received Pell Grant funds in the past they are limited to a 12-semester maximum.
 If the student exceeds this limit they can lose eligibility for additional Pell Grants beginning in 2012-13 school year.
-Equivalency is calculated by adding together the percentage of your Pell eligibility that you received each year to determine whether the total amount exceeds 600%.
+Equivalency is calculated by adding together the percentage of the student's Pell eligibility that was received each year to determine whether the total amount exceeds 600%.

-For example, if your maximum Pell Grant award amount for the 2010-2011 school year was \$5,550, but you only received \$2,775 because you were only enrolled for one semester, you would have used 50% of your maximum award for that year.
-If in the following school year, you were enrolled only three-quarter time for two semesters, you would have used 75% of your maximum award for that year.
-Together, you would have received 125% out of the total 600% lifetime limit.
+For example, if a student's maximum Pell Grant award amount for the 2010-2011 school year was \$5,550, but they only received \$2,775 because they were only enrolled for one semester, they would have used 50% of their maximum award for that year.
+If in the following school year, they were enrolled only three-quarter time for two semesters, they would have used 75% of their maximum award for that year.
+Together, they would have received 125% out of the total 600% lifetime limit.

-Federal Supplemental Educational Opportunity Grant or SEOG -Undergraduate Only
+Federal Supplemental Educational Opportunity Grant Federal or SEOG - Undergraduate Only